 How to deal with it?
 You have a few options.
 Have your research and new car offer calculated before entering the dealership.
 You will cut out most of the “back-and-forth” with the manager.

 Or you could be very patient, get out your phone and check your messages while your salesman is doing his thing.
 Last but not least, you could get up and leave.

 4) Focus on the Monthly Payments

 Focusing on the monthly payment is a prevalent sales technique for the simple reason that it suits a lot of buyers.
 They’re not concerned about the vehicle costs.
 They want to know if the monthly payment fits their budget.
 Car salespeople like to start their fact-finding mission by asking what you’re paying now.

 The problem with this is that it’s straightforward for the salesman to lower the monthly payment.
 Just increase the down payment, extend the repayment period (or lease duration,) or both.
 You may pay something very close to the manufacturer’s suggested retail price (MSRP) and not receive the deal you “think” you’re getting.

 The way around this is to bring the conversation back to the price of the car.
 And this is just as important when you plan to lease.
 Don’t forget that you pay the difference between the agreed sale price and the residual value.
 By bringing down the total price of the vehicle, you will lower your overall monthly payment.

 5) Baffle You With Numbers

-Then, in the comfort of your own home, work through the numbers and make sure you understand them before walking into the showroom.
+Then, in the comfort of your home, work through the numbers and ensure you understand them before walking into the showroom.